AlphaGoob/Linksys-AE1000-Mac/README.md

 8. Open the Ralink wireless settings
 9. Add your Wireless Lan profile

 (*) Although it is not recommended to use the /System/Library/Extensions folder it does not seem to work if it is not in this folder.
-I tried both the /Library/Extensions and /EFI/CLOVER/kexts/ folders but without succes.
+I tried both the /Library/Extensions and /EFI/CLOVER/kexts/ (Hackintosh) folders but without succes.